Cells become variable in morphology and function in different regions of the embryo. The process is

 During regeneration, modification of an organ to other organ is known as

-B. Epimorphosis - Regeneration of limbs or tail is an epimorphosis regeneration.
-Replacement of lost organ of the body by proliferating new cells from the surface of the injured part is called Epimorphosis.
+Epimorphosis is the replacement of a lost organ of the body by proliferating new cells from the surface of the wound or injured part.

 What is true for cleavage?